Making the most of ISAs

 Stocks and shares component

 All capital gains and dividends are free of UK tax.
 Foreign withholding taxes may apply, however.
-Dividends received within an ISA are ignored when considering your available dividend allowance (£2,000 in 2018/19 and 2019/20).
+Dividends received within an ISA are ignored when considering your available dividend allowance (£2,000 in 2019/20).
 Outside of an ISA the tax on dividends exceeding the dividend allowance now ranges from 7.5% for basic rate taxpayers to 38.1% for additional rate taxpayers.

 Interest received on bond and cash investments is tax free and does not count towards your personal savings allowance.